benjaminaaron/SequenceAnalysisExperiment/README.md

-# SequenceAnalysisExperiment
+# Sequence-Analysis Experiment
-this is an "old" (2012) experiments in sequence-analysis that I originally programmed in Processing (Java) and then migrated it to JavaScript without knowing anything about it :)
+This is an "old" (2012, Denmark) experiment that I originally programmed in Processing (Java) and then migrated to JavaScript without knowing almost anything about it :smiley: